uksf/modpack/addons/screenshot/README.md

-# Screenshot Mode
+# Screenshot

-Adds keybind to toggle UI elements for better screenshots
+Adds keybind to toggle UI elements for better screenshots.